-[11-29-09] Mailings of letter-size mailpieces with a release card attached to the outside of each piece must include 8 pieces, as part of the mailing, addressed to "USPS Engineering-Letter Mail Technology" with the attention line: "Release Card Sample", using the street address in 608.8.1.
-A letter-size mailpiece, with an attached release card, must have the following characteristics:
+Mailings of letter-size mailpieces with a release card attached to the outside of each piece must include 8 pieces, as part of the mailing, addressed to "USPS Engineering-Letter Mail Technology" with the attention line: "Release Card Sample", using the street address in 608.8.1.
+A letter-size mailpiece, with one or two attached release cards, must have the following characteristics:

 - a.
-Be between 4 and 6 inches high (inclusive) and between 8 and 9-1/2 inches long (inclusive). - b.
+Be between 8 and 9-1/2 inches long (inclusive).
+With one release card affixed, be between 4 and 6 inches high (inclusive); with two release cards affixed, be between 5-1/2 and 6 inches high (inclusive). - b.
 No address element, including any address block barcode, may be closer than 1-1/2 inch to the right edge of the mailpiece. - c.
 The surface smoothness of all letter-size pieces must be at least 190 Sheffield Units. - d.
 Enveloped letters must be made of paper with a minimum 60-pound book grade paper and have a maximum thickness of 1/8 (0.125) inch.
-Window envelopes must have only one closed panel address window, no larger than 1-1/2 x 4-1/4 inches. - e.
-Card-type letters, not mailed at card prices, have a maximum thickness of 0.025 inch as mailed. - f.
-All letter-size pieces other than enveloped letters and card-type pieces (such as folded self-mailers and booklets) have a maximum thickness of 0.10 inch as mailed - g.
+Window envelopes must have only one closed panel address window, no larger than $1-1/2 \times 4-1/4$ inches. - Card-type letters, not mailed at card prices, have a maximum thickness of 0.025 inch as mailed.

+- f.
+All letter-size pieces other than enveloped letters and card-type pieces (such as folded self-mailers and booklets) must have a maximum thickness of 0.10 inch as mailed.
+Mailpieces with two affixed release cards must meet the following additional conditions: - 1.
+Pieces requiring tabs must be sealed with 1-1/2inch nonperforated tabs, unless larger tabs are required by standards for the specific mailpiece design. - 2.
+Booklets must have a minimum cover weight of 70-pound book-grade paper (see 3.2) - 3.
+Folded self-mailers must have a minimum cover weight of 100-pound book-grade paper (see 3.2). - g.
 Content insert shift must be no more than 5/8 inch horizontally and no more than 1/4 inch vertically. - h.
 Release cards must meet the standards in 3.13.5.